 3. Don't assume every month will be the same

 Every single month should be planned for separately.
-No two months will be exactly the same financially and so you want to prepare in advance for things like one off bills / one time expenses, travel plans, events you have to attend etc
+No two months will be exactly the same financially and so you want to prepare in advance for things like one of bills/one time expenses, travel plans, events you have to attend etc

 4. Base your budget on your projected income for that month

-If you get paid once a month, twice a month or every two weeks based your budget on that project income so you know exactly how much to have to budget around and keep in mind that if you get paid every two weeks there will be month where you get three pay checks.
+If you get paid once a month, twice a month or every two weeks based your budget on that project income so you know exactly how much to have to budget around and keep in mind that if you get paid every two weeks there will be a month where you get three paychecks.